1. Using Commands and Building Stuff¶

 In this lesson, we will test out what we can do in-game out-of-the-box.
 Evennia ships with around 90 default commands and, while you can override those as you please, the defaults can be quite useful.

-Connect and log into your new game and you will end up in the “Limbo” location.
+Connect and login to your new game.
+You will find yourself in the “Limbo” location.
 This is the only room in the game at this point.
-Let’s explore the commands a little.
+Let’s explore the default commands a little.

-The default commands has syntax similar to MUX:
+The default commands have syntax similar to MUX:

 command[/switch/switch...] [arguments ...]

-A /switch is a special, optional flag to the command to make it behave differently.
-It is always put directly after the command name, and begins with a forward slash (
+A /switch is a special, optional flag to make a command behave differently.
+A switch is always put directly after the command name, and begins with a forward slash (

 /).
 The arguments are one or more inputs to the commands.
 It’s common to use an equal sign (

 Are you used to commands starting with @, like @create?
 That will work, too.
 Evennia simply ignores the preceeding @.

 Will give you a list of all commands available to you.
 Use

 to see the in-game help for that command.